Top 30 heroes and heroines in Nigeria and their contributions

 TABLE OF CONTENTS

-Each country has founding leaders who make significant contributions to its development.
-The heroes and heroines in Nigeria and their achievements made it a great nation worthy of being mentioned among the most developed countries in Africa.
+Each country has founding leaders who have made significant contributions to its development.
+Heroes and heroines in Nigeria are worth celebrating every day.
+Their achievements have made Nigeria a great nation worthy of being mentioned among the most developed countries in Africa.

 Read also